-6 Keys to a Seamless HubSpot Salesforce Integration
+6 Keys and Best Practices to a Seamless HubSpot Salesforce Integration

 HubSpot and Salesforce are two extremely powerful pieces of a company's tech stack, and getting the most out of both systems requires a sophisticated strategic approach that leverages the strengths and limitations of both platforms.

 The details of your specific setup will depend on numerous factors, including your teams, your processes, and your experience using each system.
 While there is no magic formula for confiuring your integration, reliable data is a must.

 Focusing on these six key areas will ensure your integration provides marketing, sales, and customer success / service the right information and accessibility required for success.
 It's essential to get these right!

 Most organizations maintain Salesforce as the source of truth between your databases, but that doesn’t necessarily mean you will be bringing in all of your leads via Salesforce.
 In fact, many teams opt to import contacts via HubSpot, taking advantage of the deduplication engine that matches based on email address.